 Beef producers reasonably expect an influential, adequately-resourced, professional and unified voice representing them in the public arena, with government and within the broader red meat and livestock industry.
-It is the objective of 'Beef 2015 and beyond' to help deliver on this expectation.
+It is the objective of the National Strategies for the Grassfed Beef Sector to help deliver on this expectation.

-The drivers of change on the Australian grassfed beef industry are shifting and more change and uncertainty lies ahead.
-Overseas competitors are challenging Australia's export markets with a competitive product offering and alternative suppliers of protein such as chicken and pork are increasing market share domestically.
+The drivers of change on the Australian grass fed beef industry are shifting and more change and uncertainty lies ahead.
+Overseas competitors are challenging Australia's export markets with offering competitive products and alternate forms of protein such as chicken and pork are increasing market share domestically.
 Further, consumers and interest groups are influencing governments and value chain firms on their policies for ethical and sustainable production of beef.

-Throughout the consultation process to develop 'Beef 2015 and beyond', producers expressed general optimism with regard to the beef industry's long-term prosperity.
+Throughout the consultation process to develop the National Strategies for the Grassfed Beef Sector, producers expressed general optimism with regard to the beef industry's long-term prosperity.
 There was a clear recognition of the absolute need for better access to export markets, coupled with the need to enhance productivity and dilute production costs through quality research that delivers new and better technologies and has a practical application at an enterprise level.
 Levy payers noted throughout the consultation phase that any further consolidation of the meat processing and retail sector had the potential to restrict competition at a time when producer margins are increasingly under threat.

 Industry participants in the strategy development process had a strong focus on industry structures, and called for a higher quality and co-ordination of resources and results associated with policy analysis and advocacy on behalf of the grassfed beef sector.
-They also expressed an expectation for improved return on investment from R&D expenditure and marketing services provided by levy-funded industry service bodies.
+They also expressed an expectation for improved return on investment from R&D investment and marketing services provided by levy-funded industry service bodies.

-Key messages delivered throughout the consultation process clearly stated that the grassfed beef sector must be equipped to better deliver on those core functions that accurately reflect the interests of the industry.
+Key messages delivered throughout the consultation process clearly stated that the grassfed beef sector must be equipped to better-deliver on those core functions that accurately reflect the interests of the industry.